reclaimprotocol/reclaim-inapp-reactnative-sdk/README.md

 ## Troubleshooting

+### Compatibility Notice: expo-dev-client on iOS

+Please be aware of a known incompatibility between ReclaimInAppSdk and the [`expo-dev-client`](https://www.npmjs.com/package/expo-dev-client) package on the iOS platform.

+When both packages are present in your iOS application, critical network requests from ReclaimInAppSdk may fail with a request timeout error (i.e `Http failed.
+Checking if we can retry..\nNSErrorClientException: The request timed out.`).

+Our team is investigating this issue to find a solution.
+In the meantime, we recommend temporarily removing expo-dev-client from your project when you need to test or use ReclaimInAppSdk functionality on iOS.

 ### iOS build issues

 Incase you get errors which say `CocoaPods could not find compatible versions for pod "ReclaimInAppSdk"`, run the following in your project's `ios/` directory: